FarronF/limerick-council-meetings/meetings/2021/06/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 5th March 2021.md

 

-To ensure compliance with Health Act legislation and regulations;--- 
+To ensure compliance with Health Act legislation and regulations;
+---
+

 To provide a high visibility policing presence in the area;